5 Written questions

 - Equal rainfall.

-Describe the Subtropical High Pressure area. → The Subtropical High Pressure area consists of Westerlies, the Bermuda High, the Azores High, and the Pacific High.
+Describe the Polar High Pressure area. → The Subpolar Low Pressure area consists of the Aleutian Low, the Icelandic Low, and the Polar Front.

 What does tertiary circulation in the atmosphere entail? → Tertiary circulation is the movement of local high and low pressure cells, and parcels of air will cause local weather patterns, such as the weather patterns of a coastal city that is influenced by the body of water nearby.